-8. Annual Operating Plan and Budget
+7. Annual Operating Plan and Budget

-Each year during the 5 year period of this Strategic Plan, the AWG with input from the working groups, TRCG, RMG, and TCS will prepare a proposed draft Annual Operating Plan (AOP) to be approved at the next Typhoon Committee Session.
-The AOP which will contain detailed actions and success indicators to be conducted in that year as steps towards meeting the KRAs Strategic Goals and Cross Cutting Theme.
-Thus. through the completion of the five AOPs, the Committee and its Members should accomplish all of the KRA Strategic Goals and Activities contained in this plan.
+Each year during the 5 year period of this Strategic Plan, the AWG with input from the working groups and TCS will prepare a proposed draft Annual Operating Plan (AOP) to be approved at the next Typhoon Committee Session.
+The AOP will contain detailed actions and success indicators to be conducted in that year as steps towards meeting the KRAs Strategic Goals and Crosscutting Theme.
+Thus, through the completion of the five AOPs, the Committee and its Members should accomplish all of the KRA Strategic Goals and Activities contained in this plan.
 The AWG will prepare a proposed draft budget (TC Trust Funds) for each year based upon the priority actions contained in the AOP and the successes achieved in the previous year's AOP.
 Activities and objectives which are successfully accomplishing Strategic Plan objectives and AOP actions and are producing positive results in accomplishing the vision and mission of the Typhoon Committee will be given due consideration when preparing the budget.

-9. Conclusion
+8. Conclusion

 The most important functions and responsibilities of Members' Governments are to protect their people's lives and to improve their people's quality of life.
 World-wide, the Asia/Pacific region is the most heavily impacted by natural disasters such as typhoons.
-In the Asia/Pacific area from 1980 to 2009, the two most common types of disaster were flooding and storm many associated with typhoon-related impacts.
-In this period, 2444 flooding and storm events occurred and produced 513,150 deaths; affected 3340 million people; and produced USD467 billion of damage.

 Regional coordination and collaboration is essential to reduce these tragic losses and resulting socio-economic impacts.
 Therefore through this Strategic Plan, the Typhoon Committee's 14 Members are building on the great legacies of the past and laying a path to meet the challenges of the future.
-With a focus on accomplishments in the seven identified KRAs and Cross Cutting Theme, the Members have a plan to improve their abilities during typhoon situations to protect their people's lives and to improve their quality of life through regional coordination and cooperation.
+With a focus on accomplishments in the seven identified KRAs and Crosscutting Theme, the Members have a plan to improve their abilities during typhoon situations to protect their people's lives and to improve their quality of life through regional coordination and cooperation.